fiinix/fiinix.github.io/_posts/2014-03-17-games-im-eagerly-awating-ii.md

 </figure>

 ##Watch Dogs
 First of all, I’m of course not going to call it by it’s real name, WATCH_DOGS, because I just can’t be bothered to write that stupid capitalization every time I mention it.
 I’ve done it once now, whining about how I don’t want to and that should be enough.
 But the stupid naming aside this open world action-adventure featuring a hacker named Aiden Pearce, who apparently uses both his “fists and wits” to do… well… “hacky” stuff I assume, seems like an interesting game with some exciting gameplay.
 What else can I say?
-I’m intriqued and curious but equally much I not “5 out of 5” excited about this one.
+I’m intriqued and curious but equally much I'm not “5 out of 5” excited about this one.

 Excitement Level: *3 and a half “hackers” out of 5.*